dionjwa/pymachine/README.md

 - Only one backup is kept per day for the last 7 days
 - Only one backup per week is kept for backups older than 3 months

+This is great for remote backups, or when you want to have hourly backups on a USB stick yet consuming the minimum space.

 ### Usage

 *Local:*